Table of Contents

 Credihealth is back with the next topic in the series ‘Ladies and babies’.
-Today we will discuss PMS, its symptoms, causes, and tips to overcome those symptoms.
+Today we will discuss PMS premenstrual syndrome, its symptoms, causes, and tips to overcome those symptoms.
 We aim is to create awareness among our audience about various health issues.

 PMS is a very common condition that affects the emotions, behavior and physical health of women during certain days of the menstrual cycle, generally just before her menses.

-The symptoms of PMS affects more than 90% of women.
+The symptoms of Premenstrual Syndrome affects more than 90% of women.
 They generally start before five to eleven days of menstruation.
 PMS goes away once the periods start.
 Even doctors are not aware of why this happens.

 Research says that these symptoms are the result of the fluctuation in both sex hormone and serotonin levels at the beginning of the menstrual cycle.